cloudflare/cloudflare-docs/content/turnstile/frequently-asked-questions.md

 {{<faq-answer>}}

-Yes, you can find the API for managing Turnstile widgets [here](https://developers.cloudflare.com/api/operations/accounts-turnstile-widgets-list).
+Yes, you can refer to the [Turnstile API documentation](/api/operations/accounts-turnstile-widgets-list) to manage your widgets.

 {{</faq-answer>}}
 {{</faq-item>}}